Paxton Mills: KLIF broadcaster

 In April 1968 Mills took a position at Dallas Top 40 radio station KLIF which was located at the 1190 AM frequency.
 Its daytime power was 50,000 watts and it was Dallas's top-rated radio station.
 Mills' time slot was overnight and he was heard all over Dallas.
 He announced commercials and promoted station events.
 In May 1969, Mills moved to the evening time slot where he was heard from 6PM-9PM weeknights.
 In October 1969, Mills and Rod Roddy (who was also a KLIF broadcaster at the time) examined in depth the "Paul Is Dead" urban legend about Paul McCartney of The Beatles.
 From October 1972 to August 1973, Mills was a solo anchor of the KLIF morning show.
 In September 1973 he was joined by fellow KLIF announcer Dave Ambrose and they hosted the morning show together until August 1974.

 Voice in FM stereo

-Gordon McLendon owned KLIF along with FM station KNUS-FM, now known as KLUV-FM.
+Gordon McLendon owned KLIF along with FM station KNUS-FM, now known as KSPF.
 KNUS was located in the KLIF Triangle Point Studios in Downtown Dallas as well and Mills was also a voice of KNUS.
 At the time AM was still dominated by Top 40 formatted stations and KNUS was album-oriented rock and underground music formatted.
 There were still fewer radios with the FM band at the time but Mills had helped KNUS get attention.